Sparkylc2/smart-nav.nvim/README.md

 # smart-nav.nvim
 Smart semantic navigation for Neovim.
-Jump to meaningful positions in your code.
+Jump to meaningful positions in your code, jump in and out of parentheses, quotes, and other delimeters, all with one key.

 This was developed as a personal utility, and as such is primarily tested with C++ and JS in mind.
 Contributions are welcome!